ZerothAngel/zPermissions/doc/faq.md

     Of course, whether or not it can co-exist with plugin X also depends on whether plugin X also plays nicely...

-*   **Does zPermissions work with MCPC+ servers?**

-    I don't explicitly test with non-CraftBukkit implementations of the Bukkit API, but I have added a workaround for MCPC+ servers: Simply edit config.yml and add the following option:

-        optimize-set-permissions: false

-    This disables the reflection-based bulk setting of permissions that zPermissions normally does.
-This optimization is about the only API-breaking thing zPermissions does... but it is almost necessary on CraftBukkit servers.
-Disabling it on CraftBukkit servers means updating a player's permissions takes 10-15 times longer due to CraftBukkit recalculating permissions *after every single permission is set*.
-On my hardware, that means going from <1ms to 150ms or more.
-That's way more than a single Minecraft tick.
-I have no idea whether this would affect MCPC+ the same, but just be aware.

 *   **Why another permissions plugin?**

     Well, I don't actually get this question much anymore.
 But in short: